Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Appendix

 Yes, it does.
 Taking the recently released Bloom-176B as an example, the hidden dimension is 14,336, which results in a rotation matrix containing 205M parameters.
 This is possible if the model is sharded and the rotation matrix is put into a single GPU for training.
 This is only possible given the fact that \newDAS{} is now implemented as a token-level alignment tool.
 If the alignment is for a whole layer (i.e., token representations are concatenated), it is currently impossible.
-Worth to note that training the rotation matrix consumes more resources than training a simple weight matrix, as the orthogonalization process in \texttt{torch} requires matrix exponential requiring to save multiple copies of the matrix.
+It is worth noting that training the rotation matrix consumes more resources than training a simple weight matrix, as the orthogonalization process in \texttt{torch} requires matrix exponential, which means saving multiple copies of the matrix.

-\begin{quote} \emph{Current paper limits to a set of tasks from the same family.
+\begin{quote} \emph{The current paper limits to a set of tasks from the same family.
 How well will the findings in the paper generalize to other scenarios?} \end{quote}

-Existing public models in 7B-30B regime are still not ineffective in solving reasoning puzzles that require multiple steps.
-We test different reasoning tasks (e.g., math, logic, natural QA, code, etc..) with instruct-tuned LLaMA~\cite{touvron2023llama}, Dolly\footnote{https://huggingface.co/databricks/dolly-v2-12b}, StableLM~\cite{gpt-neox-library}, Vicuna~\cite{vicuna2023}, GPT-J~\cite{gpt-j} models that have 6B-30B parameters and is hard to find qualified reasoning tasks.
+Existing public models in 7B--30B range are still not effective in solving reasoning puzzles that require multiple steps.
+We test different reasoning tasks as mentioned in \Secref{sec:taining-datails}.
 Once larger LLMs are released and evaluated as having stronger reasoning abilities, \newDAS{} will be ready as an analysis tool.
 Although our Price Tagging game task is simple, we test with different variants of the task and show the efficacy of our method.

 \begin{quote} \emph{Is it possible to apply \newDAS{} over the whole layer representation?} \end{quote}